When two near identical products emerge in two separate markets, it can sometimes be a coincidence. Sometimes it’s just

 The Castlereagh plant was closed with the loss of around 100 jobs in 1964.

-The company relocated to purpose-built premises in Braunstone, Leicester from 1967.
+Fox’s relocated to purpose-built premises at Braunstone, Leicester, from 1967.
 It was the most modern automated confectionery plant in Europe.
+The business employed around 400 people.

-From the 1980s, the Leicester factory began to produce the fruit-flavoured variants of Rowntree’s popular Polo mint brand.
+The Leicester factory began to produce the fruit-flavoured variants of Rowntree’s Polo mint brand from the 1980s.

 Rowntree was acquired by Nestle of Switzerland in 1988.

-Declining sales saw Nestle consider closing the Leicester factory, before Northern Foods offered £8.4 million for the business in 2001.
+Declining sales meant that the future of the Leicester factory was in doubt by 2000.
+The business was saved when it was acquired by Northern Foods for £8.4 million in 2001.
 Nestle relocated production of the fruit-flavoured Polo mints to a factory in the Czech Republic.
-Meanwhile Northern Foods concentrated its confectionery business at the Leicester factory, closing its Croydon plant and bringing the Paynes Poppets and Just Brazils brands to Fox’s.
+Northern Foods closed its Croydon confectionery factory, and relocated production of Paynes Poppets and Just Brazils brands to the Leicester site.

 Fox’s was subject to a £9.4 million management buyout in 2003.
 Renamed as the Big Bear Group, the business acquired other brands such as Sugar Puffs cereal.

 Big Bear Confectionery was sold to Valeo Foods in 2017.

 Viennetta is produced at the Wall’s factory in Gloucester.
 Wall’s is owned by Unilever, the Anglo-Dutch consumer goods giant.
 Unilever is the largest producer of ice cream in the world, and also manufactures the Magnum, Solero and Ben & Jerry’s brands.

 Sales of Viennetta totalled £328 million worldwide in 2013, according to Euromonitor.

 Viennetta is an ice cream imitation of the French millefeuille cake.
 Unilever saved money by adapting the product from a Belgian Cornetto recipe.
 The packaging was based on a German Christmas log manufactured by Langnese, another Unilever subsidiary.
 There are no imitations of Viennetta because the process by which it is produced is protected by patent.